Matt Sloan, 1915

-He is the sixth known child in his family.
-Earlier children are: Susan born 8 Dec 1870, Ellen (22 Aug 1873), Thomas (about 1874), David (21 Feb 1876), and Francis (about 1877).
-On the 1901 Census of Ballinacurry, Susan is head of the household.
-Living there also are Thomas and Francis, and a nephew Peter, age 6.Edited to add: This article was updated with some help from a Sloan relative in Northern Ireland who saw the original post.
-He let me know that Peter Sloan inherited his aunt Bridget Brennan's farm.
-He sold it in the 1960's, moved to Dundalk, Co.
-Louth, Republic of Ireland, and bought the Century Bar.
+This article was updated with some help from a Sloan relative in Northern Ireland who saw the original post.
+He let me know that Peter Sloan inherited his great-aunt Bridget Brennan's farm.
+He sold it, moved to Dundalk, Co.
+Louth, and bought the Century Bar.
+Peter died in the 1960's.
 His son Jack's obituary appeared in the Dundalk Argus on October 15, 2004.
 It mentioned Jack's brother Matthew "late of the Century Bar, Dundalk" along with Jack's surviving family.

 Returning to our story, the Sloan farm in Ballincurry was supporting three unmarried adults and a Sloan nephew; it could hardly have been expected to support another family as well.
 So in the summer of 1900, Matt Sloan headed to America along with four other young people from the area: James O'Rourke, James Murney, and a married couple, Richard and Rose Farrell.
 They departed Liverpool on June 2, 1900, aboard the HMS Campania, and arrived in New York on June 9.
 There are separate articles about all these people on this site.